ansys/pyscadeone/doc/source/examples/generated_code/index.rst

-.. _GeneratedCode Example:

 .. currentmodule:: ansys.scadeone.core.svc.generated_code

 ==============
-Generated Code
+Generated code
 ==============

-In this section, we present how we can access generated code data from model elements using a Code Generation job (see :ref:`Generated Code`).
+This section describes how to access generated code data from model elements using a Code Generation job (see :ref:`ref_generated_code`).

-We use the same ``QuadFlightControl`` example.
+The same ``QuadFlightControl`` example is used.
 To setup the example see :ref:`QuadFlightControl python setup`.

-In addition, we import the generated code related package:
+The generated code related package is required:

 .. code-block:: python

     from ansys.scadeone.core.svc.generated_code import GeneratedCode

-For that example, we rely on the code generation job named `CodeGen`.
-We first create a :py:class:`GeneratedCode` object for this job:
+The example uses the code generation job named `CodeGen` for which a :py:class:`GeneratedCode` object is created:

 .. literalinclude:: quad_flight_control.py
     :lines: 17-22

-Before being able to manipulate the generated code data, we need to have the *CodeGen* job executed (this is done from the Scade One IDE).
+Before being able to manipulate the generated code data, it is necessary to check that the *CodeGen* job executed (this is done from the Scade One IDE).

 To check that the job has been executed, use the :py:attr:`GeneratedCode.is_code_generated` property.